Michael Lumb (footballer): Brøndby

 On 4 January 2021, it was announced that Lumb had signed a one-year contract with Brøndby, replacing regular left-back Blas Riveros who had suffered a season-ending injury.
 He made his official debut for the club on 4 March as a starter at left wing-back in manager Niels Frederiksen's 3–5–2 formation.
 He was replaced at half-time for Oskar Fallenius as the match ended in a 0–0 draw.
 He finished his first six months at Brøndby with only two appearances, as he struggled to make the team.
 The club would go on the win its first league title in 16 years, which was also Lumb's first league title in his career.

 Lumb made a total of three appearances for the club, before he left the club at the end of 2021, where his contract expired.

 Fremad Amager

 On 10 January 2022, Lumb signed a deal for the rest of the season with Danish 1st Division club Fremad Amager.
 He made his competitive debut for the club on 19 February in a 1–1 away draw against Jammerbugt as a starter at left-back.
 His first goal for the club came on 13 May, slotting home a low cross from a corner kick to deliver the 1–0 winner against HB Køge.

 On 7 March 2023, Lumb confirmed that he had decided to retire.
 His contract with Fremad Amager was therefore terminated.

+Later career

+Two weeks after he announced his retirement, he came out of retirement again, when he agreed to play for Denmark Series club Holbæk B&I. In July 2023, Lumb then moved to Brønshøj Boldklub.

+At the end of December 2023, Holbæk B&I confirmed that Lumb had returned to the club.

+In December 2024, it was announced that Lumb would be joining BK Avarta from 2025, where he had been hired as part of the coaching staff and was also enrolled as part of the squad should the need arise.